lightray22/andromeda-desktop-clients/README.md

 ## Testing

 Unit testing is done with catch2, which is built in-tree.
-Configure cmake with `-DBUILD_TESTS=1`, then build, and the tests will be run.
-Unit tests are run as part of `tools/builddev`.
+Configure cmake with `-DTESTS_CATCH2=1` to build and run tests.

-Static analysis is done with clang scan-build then cppcheck (must be installed).
-Static analysis can be run standalone with `tools/analyze`.
+Static analysis is done with clang-tidy and cppcheck.
+These must be installed on the system.
+Configure cmake with `-DTESTS_CLANGTIDY=1` to run clang-tidy.
+Configure cmake with `-DTESTS_CPPCHECK=1` to run cppcheck.

+Unit tests and static analysis are both enabled in the `tools/builddev` script.

 ## Sanitizers